 FYI, the dairy-free version has more of a mocha coloring—which is also very nice—due to the combination of the golden brown coconut palm sugar and the white coconut milk.

 When I was “tired” of simply eating banana ice cream from taste testing these recipes, I suddenly had the idea to make a Root Beer Float using the dairy-free, refined sugar-free version of this ice cream.
-No doubt the recent Root Beer Float roundup from my other blog, All Gluten-Free Desserts, was working on my subconscious.
+No doubt my recent Root Beer Float roundup, was working on my subconscious.
 Making a root beer float using homemade banana ice cream was a very, very good decision!
 It was heavenly!

 Final note … several of you had suggested that I really needed to share both recipes at the same time, ideally making Chocolate Chip Coconut Cookie Banana Ice Cream Sandwiches.
 I did, in fact, make two such ice cream sandwiches with four of the soft-baked versions of the Chocolate Chip Coconut Cookies.
 The resulting ice cream sandwiches were not very photogenic as I was not very neat in my application of the ice cream to the cookies.
 And while they were fun, they were much more than a mouthful and a bit messy to say the least.
 The flavor combination would seem to be another way to get one’s Chunky Monkey fix, but personally I found it all to be a bit much for me.
 But if you want some terrific ideas for gluten-free (and “more free”) ice cream sandwich recipes that do work, check out The Ultimate Gluten-Free Ice Cream Sandwich Roundup!